Crumbs350/Technics_SL-1350_Rebuild/README.md

    3. at false bottom point the screw will have significant horizontal motion if moved with screw driver
    4. tighten past the mobile point to real tight point but do NOT over-tighten

+### Surprises
+* extra glued 3.9 kOhm resistor across D3 and D4
+* C4 marked as 1 uF is actually 2.2 uF
+* C6 schematic and parts list says 0.01, but circuit board says 0.1 uF, part not replaced, only noted

 ### Things to Consider

 * Pay attention to vibration and heat sensitive part instructions